Into Windows

 What to do when Bluetooth and Bluetooth settings are missing from the Settings?

 At times, you might notice that the Bluetooth section is completely missing from the Settings.
-Of course, Windows 10 doesn’t display Bluetooth section and settings if your PC doesn’t come with a Bluetooth adapter.
+Of course, Windows 10 doesn’t display the Bluetooth section and settings if your PC doesn’t come with a Bluetooth adapter.

 Bluetooth missing from Settings in Windows 10 image2